Features

 - The user must uninstall any versions of the Sony PDZK-MA2 plug-in from programs and Features on Windows before installing this plug-in.

-- Linking spanned clips does not work with Avid Media Composer8.6.4.
-Use an earlier version or upgrade to a later version of Media Composer.
+- Linking spanned clips does not work with Avid Media Composer 8.6.4.
+Upgrade to a later version of Media Composer.

 - The Audio Bit Depth and other columns may display incorrect information when a spanned clip is imported.